 The documentary observed that more and more people are turning to medications to manage “anxiety” over everyday issues, and general practitioners are handing them out like candy.
 I think insurance coverage has something to do with this; many people are more likely to have coverage for medications than psychotherapy.
 I find it really interesting that within the mental illness community there are a fair number of people who are really uncomfortable with medication, but among the “worried well” it seems that medications may be seen as a quick and easy fix.

-A pharmacy technician who was interviewed speculated that “about 3/4 of what we have [in the pharmacy] is for anxiety”, > and the pharmacist working with her added “these things are all for situational anxiety, situational depression”.
-I’m > glad I don’t go to that pharmacy!
-If society gets the idea that anti-anxiety and antidepressant medications are doled > out like candy, how likely are they to take it seriously when some of us truly need medication to manage our illnesses? > > There’s a lot of work still to be done in the fight against stigma, and education is a huge part of that, which means > that it’s important for us to keep writing, raising our voices, and sharing our stories.
+A pharmacy technician who was interviewed speculated that “about 3/4 of what we have [in the pharmacy] is for anxiety”, and the pharmacist working with her added “these things are all for situational anxiety, situational depression”.
+I’m glad I don’t go to that pharmacy!
+If society gets the idea that anti-anxiety and antidepressant medications are doled out like candy, how likely are they to take it seriously when some of us truly need medication to manage our illnesses?

+There’s a lot of work still to be done in the fight against stigma, and that means that it’s important for us to keep writing, raising our voices, and sharing our stories.

 There’s more on mental illness stigma on the Stop Stigma page.